Trade rows spell gain, and pain, for U.S. grain exporters

 ADM and its rivals make money buying, selling, storing and processing crops.
 With networks of elevators, mills and processing plants around the world, the companies can capitalize on shortages in some geographies and surpluses in others.

-Taking advantage of market gyrations could be a salve for ADM and its rivals Bunge Ltd and Cargill Inc, as they cope with the risks to exports posed by the wave of trade protectionism, analysts said.
+Taking advantage of market gyrations could be a salve for ADM and its rivals Bunge Ltd and Cargill Inc [CARG.UL], as they cope with the risks to exports posed by the wave of trade protectionism, analysts said.

 “Longer-term, open and free trade is important for the global grain companies, but the near term uncertainty that the trade issues are causing are creating merchandising opportunities,” said Farha Aslam, food and agribusiness analyst with Stephens Inc.